 Thinking of stopping your gabapentin?
 Think again, and contact your doctor first.

 Abruptly stopping any form of gabapentin can lead to worsened seizures and unpleasant withdrawal side effects, so it's best to slowly stop the drug over a period of time.
 Your doctor will direct you on how to do this appropriately.
 Doses may need to be reduced with kidney disease, too.

-- It's important to review the medication guide that comes with your gabapentin prescription, whether it be the generic, or the brand Neurontin, Horizant or Gralise.
+- It's important to review the FDA-approved Medication Guide that comes with your gabapentin prescription, whether it be the generic, or the brand Neurontin, Horizant or Gralise.

 To learn more about gabapentin, join the Drugs.com gabapentin Support Group and Q&A Section.
 Ask questions, stay on top of the news, and contribute your experiences to patients just like you.